meta-x/paths/README.md

 ## Usage

 ### 1. Require it
-`paths` expects `ring.middleware.params` and `ring.middleware.keyword-params` to be used as middleware, so be sure to include it. ; TODO: fix this by including these middlewares into path
+`paths` expects `ring.middleware.params` and `ring.middleware.keyword-params` to be used as middleware, so be sure to include it. ; TODO: fix this by including these middlewares into paths

 ```clojure
 (:require [mx.paths.core :refer [router]]